 These strategies are used in combination with an overall sensory diet that integrates sensory motor activity into an individual’s daily life routine.
 It is critical that this protocol is not used in isolation and it needs to be initiated and monitored by a trained occupational therapist.

 We know that difficulties with sensory integration can have a profound effect on a child’s participation in everyday childhood occupations such as play, school, and family activities.

-The How Does Your Engine Run?
-Program (Williams & Shellenberger, 1994) is a step-by-step curriculum that teaches children simple changes to their daily routine (such as a brisk walk, jumping on a trampoline prior to doing their homework, listening to calming music) that will help them self-regulate or keep their engine running “just right.”
+The Alert Program — from occupational therapists Mary Sue Williams and Sherry Shellenberger — is a step-by-step curriculum that teaches children simple changes to their daily routine (such as a brisk walk, jumping on a trampoline prior to doing their homework, listening to calming music) that will help them self-regulate or keep their engine running just right.
 Through the use of charts, worksheets, and activities, the child is guided in improving awareness and using self-regulation strategies.
 The use of this program greatly enhances the overall structure and effectiveness of the sensory diet.

 Use of the Sensory Diet Template

 Typically, a sensory diet is best when designed by the family and therapist together.
 The therapist utilizes the direct treatment time to learn the individual child’s formula for attaining and maintaining appropriate sensory reactivity and arousal modulation.